Procyon: Etymology and cultural significance

 In Chinese, 南河 (Nán Hé), meaning South River, refers to an asterism consisting of Procyon, ε Canis Minoris and β Canis Minoris.
 Consequently, Procyon itself is known as 南河三 (Nán Hé sān, the Third Star of South River).
 It is part of the Vermilion Bird.

 The Hawaiians see Procyon as part of an asterism Ke ka o Makali'i ("the canoe bailer of Makali'i") that helps them navigate at sea.
+It forms this asterism with Capella, Sirius, Castor and Pollux, all forming the bailer around the Pleiades (Makali’i).
 In Hawaiian language, this star is called Puana ("blossom"), which is a new Hawaiian name based on the Māori name Puangahori.
-It forms this asterism (Ke ka o Makali'i) with the Pleiades (Makali'i), Auriga, Orion, Capella, Sirius, Castor and Pollux.
 In Tahitian lore, Procyon was one of the pillars propping up the sky, known as Anâ-tahu'a-vahine-o-toa-te-manava ("star-the-priestess-of-brave-heart"), the pillar for elocution.
 Māori astronomers know the star as Puangahori ("False Puanga") which distinguishes it from its pair Puanga or Puanga-rua ("Blossom-cluster") which refers to a star of great importance to Māori culture and calendar, known by its western name Rigel.

 Procyon appears on the flag of Brazil, symbolizing the state of Amazonas.

 The Kalapalo people of Mato Grosso state in Brazil call Procyon and Canopus Kofongo ("Duck"), with Castor and Pollux representing his hands.
 The asterism's appearance signified the coming of the rainy season and increase in food staple manioc, used at feasts to feed guests.

 Known as Sikuliarsiujuittuq to the Inuit, Procyon was quite significant in their astronomy and mythology.
 Its eponymous name means "the one who never goes onto the newly formed sea ice", and refers to a man who stole food from his village's hunters because he was too obese to hunt on ice.
 He was killed by the other hunters who convinced him to go on the sea ice.
 Procyon received this designation because it typically appears red (though sometimes slightly greenish) as it rises during the Arctic winter; this red color was associated with Sikuliarsiujuittuq's bloody end.